cfgauss/r-novice-gapminder/_episodes/12-plot-ggplot2.md

 lesson we've used the `aes` function to define a *mapping* between data variables and their visual representation.

-> ## Challenge 4a
+> ## Challenge 3
 >
 > Modify the color and size of the points on the point layer in the previous
 > example.
 >
 > Hint: do not use the `aes` function, change this by adding arguments to the correct function.
 >
-> > ## Solution to challenge 4a
+> > ## Solution to Challenge 3
 > >
-> > Since we want all the points to be the same and are not making this aesthetic specific to the data, we add this to `geom_point` to make the change effect all points.
+> > Since we want all the points to be the same and are not making this aesthetic specific to the data, we add this to `geom_point` to make the change effect all points but not the line.
 > >
 > >
 > > ~~~